Research Updated Medically Reviewed 8 min read

 Key Facts

-Missouri has 273 documented asbestos exposure sites, concentrated in the St. Louis and Kansas City metropolitan areas.
+Missouri has extensive documented industrial asbestos exposure, concentrated in the St. Louis and Kansas City metropolitan areas.

 Missouri’s five-year statute of limitations for personal injury claims is one of the longest filing windows in the country.